 The district is preparing for situations in which one or more school buildings need to close due to a significant number of students or staff testing positive for COVID-19 or a considerable regional increase in COVID-19 cases.
-RCSD will continue to work with the Monroe County Department of Health, Dr. Mendoza, Monroe County and city officials, and the NYS Finger Lake Re-Opening Task Force to determine parameters, conditions, or metrics, such as increased absenteeism or increased illness, that will serve as early warning signs that positive COVID-19 cases may be increasing beyond an acceptable level.
+RCSD will continue to work with the Monroe County Department of Health, Dr. Mendoza, Monroe County and city officials, and the NYS Finger Lake Re-Opening Task Force to determine parameters, conditions, or metrics, such as increased absenteeism or increased illness that will serve as early warning signs that positive COVID-19 cases may be increasing beyond an acceptable level.

-The District may choose to modify operations in one or more schools prior to closing to help mitigate a rise in cases.
-The District will consult with Melody Martinez-Davis Deputy Superintendent for Student Support Services; Erin Graupman, Coordinator of Student Health Services; Michael Schmidt, Chief Operating Officer, and the Monroe County Department of Health when making such decisions.
+The District may choose to modify operations in one or more schools before closing to help mitigate a rise in cases.
+The District will consult with Melody Martinez-Davis, Deputy Superintendent for Student Support Services; Erin Graupman, Coordinator of Student Health Services; Michael Schmidt, Chief Operating Officer, and the Monroe County Department of Health when making such decisions.
+At closure, the building will engage exclusively in remote instruction.